Chowdhury-DSP/BYOD/manual/Manual.md

-Each processor has an on/off switch, as well as a settings menu, containing options to reset the processor's parameters, duplicate the processor, or show the processor information.
+Each processor has an on/off switch, as well as a settings menu, containing options to reset the processor's parameters, duplicate the processor, replace the processor, or show the processor information.

 <img src="./screenshots/Proc_Controls.gif" alt="Processor Controls" height="400">